python/cpython/Doc/howto/sorting.rst

   the *n* smallest and largest values, respectively.
 These functions make a single pass over the data keeping only *n* elements in memory at a time.
-For values of *n* that are small relative to the number of inputs, these functions make many fewer comparisons than a full sort.
+For values of *n* that are small relative to the number of inputs, these functions make far fewer comparisons than a full sort.

 * :func:`heapq.heappush` and :func:`heapq.heappop` create and maintain a
   partially sorted arrangement of data that keeps the smallest element